fantasyhong/Barhems/README.md

 <strike>
 <strong style="font-size:15px">Known Issue(s)</strong><br />
 <ul>
-<li>The navigation menu for the mobile version of the webiste has a 200ms delay when the hamburger icon is clicked</li>
+<li>The navigation menu for the mobile version of the website has a 200ms delay when the hamburger icon is clicked</li>
 </ul>
 </strike>
 <br />